Own the ultimate in limited edition fine art photography

 In terms of low ISOs, modern cameras are essentially free of noise up to 800 ISO.
 ISO 320-400 is commonly used in interior real estate work.
 The technology has advanced substantially.
 For interior real estate photography, if the ambient light is creating white highlights, one technique is to shoot a flash with the related shutter speed of 1/100th to 1/160th of a second.
 At 1/100th of a second ambient light really drops off.

 At the end of the day, there is little-to-no advantage to a full frame sensor over APSC (all other things – like resolution, the camera’s image processor, lenses, exposure settings, etc. – being equal).
 And there are distinct advantages to shooting interior photographs with a crop sensor camera as you can use depth of field calculations / f-stops which provide twice the light in comparison to a full-frame.
-Photography is all about light.
+Photography is all about light – look at this fine art print The Abandoned.

 COPYRIGHT LAW